sathomas/jsDataV.is/src/text/ch1/06-radar-charts.md

 );
 ```

 The only real trick is making the <span class="smcp">HTML</span> container wide enough to hold both the chart proper and the legend since flotr2 doesn't do a great job of calculating the size appropriately.
-For a static chart such as this one, trial and error is the simplest approach and gives us the chart of figure NEXTFIGURENUMBER.
+For a static chart such as this one, trial and error is the simplest approach and gives us the chart shown in figure NEXTFIGURENUMBER.

 <figure>
 <div id='radar-chart1' style="width:600px;height:400px;"></div>
 <figcaption>Radar charts let users compare multiple data variables at once.</figcaption>
 </figure>

 Although it's certainly not a surprise to <span class="smcp">NBA</span> fans, the chart clearly demonstrates the value of LeBron James to the team.
-As is evident above, he leads the team in four of the five major statistical categories.
+He leads the team in four of the five major statistical categories.

-The radar chart definitely lends itself only to a few specialized applications; however, when we have only a modest number of variables, each of which is easily quantified, it can be effective.
-In the example above, we can also show how a particular player (LeBron James) dominates so many of the individual variables.
-Each player's area on the chart roughly corresponds to his total contribution across all of the variables.
+The radar chart lends itself only to a few specialized applications, but it can be effective when there is only a modest number of variables, each of which is easily quantified, it can be effective.
+In figure LASTFIGURENUMBER, each player's area on the chart roughly corresponds to his total contribution across all of the variables.
 The relative size of the red area makes James's total contribution strikingly clear.

 <script>
 ;(function(){